 Adrian Nance OBE – Chairman and CEO

-Adrian spent 33 years in the Royal Navy.
+Adrian spent 33 years in the Navy.
 His first link to aviation was as a ship’s helicopter marshalling officer in 1978.
 In his 5 years as a ship’s bridge watch keeping officer he was responsible for safety, including the launching and recovering of helicopters.
-He survived the sinking of HMS SHEFFIELD in the Falklands Conflict in 1982.
+Adrian also survived the sinking of HMS SHEFFIELD in the Falklands Conflict in 1982.

 As part of his career, Adrian chose to be a warfare officer in 1983.
-He specialized in air operations over a period of 6 years.
-He oversaw air operations in a high readiness NATO force.
-He served twice as the senior British air warfare officer in the high paced Gulf Tanker War between Iran and Iraq.
-Training others, he then served on the elite staff of the Flag Officer Sea Training.
+He specialized in air operations for over 6 years.
+And he oversaw air defence operations in a high readiness NATO force.
+Also he served twice as the senior British air warfare officer in the high paced Gulf Tanker War between Iran and Iraq.
+Training others, Adrian was then part of the elite staff of the Flag Officer Sea Training.

-When he was promoted to command of the destroyer HMS NOTTINGHAM, Adrian was one of the youngest commanding officers in the Royal Navy.
-He then transferred to HMS CARDIFF and was deployed to the Arabian Gulf for the escalating tension before the Gulf War in 1991.
+In 1990, Adrian was promoted to command of the destroyer HMS NOTTINGHAM.
+At the time, he was one of the youngest commanding officers in the Royal Navy.
+He then transferred to HMS CARDIFF.
+And he deployed to the Arabian Gulf for the escalating tension before the Gulf War in 1991.
 CARDIFF was the closest non-US ship to Kuwait for the first 4 weeks of the Gulf War.
-CARDIFF’s helicopter sank 6 ships at long range and in highly demanding circumstances.
-As a result, he was awarded the OBE by Her Majesty the Queen.
+Her helicopter sank 6 ships at long range and in highly demanding circumstances.
+Adrian received the OBE by Her Majesty the Queen as a result.

-Adrian enjoyed his naval career hugely.
-He commanded 7 times and served front line in 4 war zones.
+And Adrian enjoyed his naval career hugely.
+He has plenty of experience of command and he served front line in 4 war zones.

 Adrian after the Royal Navy

 Since retiring aged 51, Adrian has started a consulting company, a charity and two aviation not-for-profit companies, one in South Africa.
 Wings Like Eagles is the charity.
-It’s purpose is to send helicopters faster to disasters, initially in southern Africa.
-This builds on his 35 year experience of aviation.
+The charity aims to send helicopters faster to disasters, initially in southern Africa.
+Here Adrian is using his 35 years of experience of aviation.
 He wasn’t a pilot, but he has had five jobs authorising their flights.
-And in 2011, he saw one of his companies being given a helicopter.
+And in 2011, he saw one of his companies being given a helicopter!